freenas/freenas-docs/userguide/storage.rst

 used.
 By default, the services listed will restart when the volume is unlocked.
 This allows them to see the new volume and share or access data on it.
-Individual services can be prevented from restarting by unchecking them.
+Individual services can be prevented from restarting by deselecting them.
 However, a service that is not restarted might not be able to access the unlocked volume.

 **Download Key:** download a backup copy of the GELI encryption key.